Nora Campos

 Nora Campos (born June 15, 1965) is an American politician from California.
 Campos formerly served as a California State Assemblymember and was the Speaker pro tempore during her tenure.
 In 2020, she was unsuccessful in her campaign for the California's 15th State Senate district.
 She served on the San Jose City Council representing District 5 (2001-2010).
 She was unsuccessful in her campaign for the same seat in 2022.
-Prior to taking elected office she worked for a San Jose City Councilmember.
+Prior to taking elected office, she worked for a San Jose City Councilmember.

 Early life and education

 Nora Campos was raised in the Cassell neighborhood in East San Jose.
-She marched with Cesar E. Chavez and cites her early experience with the Farm Worker Movement as an influence on her decision to enter public service as an adult.
+She marched with and cites her early experience with the Farm Worker Movement as an influence on her decision to enter public service as an adult.

 Campos graduated from William C. Overfelt High School in 1983 and earned a Bachelor of Arts degree from San Francisco State University.

 San Jose City Council

 Campos was elected to represent District 5, representing East San Jose on the San Jose City Council in a special election in March 2001 and served for ten years, winning re-election twice.
 Campos was elected following the election of Ron Gonzales, the first Latino mayor of San Jose.
 As a Councilmember, Campos focused on improving opportunities for youth as a counter to gang activities and looked to improve the wages of the working class in San Jose through enforcement of labor laws.
 She formerly served on the California Commission on the Status of Women and Girls and was a member of the Latino Caucus of the League of California Cities.